cockroachdb/docs/v22.1/hashicorp-integration.md

 [Vault's Key Management secrets engine](https://www.vaultproject.io/docs/secrets/key-management.) allows customers to manage encryption keys on external key management services (KMS) such as those offered by Google Cloud Platform (GCP) or Amazon Web Services (AWS).

-CockroachDB customers can integrate the services, using Vault's KMS secrets engine to handle the full lifecycle of the encryption keys that {{ site.data.products.db }} uses to protect their data.
+CockroachDB customers can integrate these services, using Vault's KMS secrets engine to handle the full lifecycle of the encryption keys that {{ site.data.products.db }} uses to protect their data.

 ## Using Vault's Transit Secrets Engine to manage a {{ site.data.products.core }} cluster's encryption-at-rest store key